 With an impromptu weekend getaway in town, what better way to indulge in a hotel stay that allows you to bring your furbaby too?

 In search for dog friendly accommodation in Sydney, I found Ovolo’s V.I.Pooch package at the Ovolo Woolloomooloo Boutique Hotel.
-Located on the wharf at Woolloomooloo, with both city and Sydney Harbour views throughout, expect your stay to be in a modern and luxurious, eclectic yet sophisticated, heritage-listed building, transformed to an artistic and funky hotel.
+Located on the wharf at Woolloomooloo, with both city and Sydney Harbour views throughout, expect your pet friendly stay to be in a modern and luxurious, eclectic yet sophisticated, heritage-listed building, transformed to an artistic and funky hotel.
 It radiates plenty of personality, in a great waterfront location with a range of trendy restaurants at your doorstep.

 If you’re staying with a dog, I’d highly recommend booking the Deluxaroo King Room (or larger) because the extra space is definitely worthwhile.

 At 46m2, there’s plenty of room for you, your dog, a king-sized bed, a comfy doggy bed, a generous sized bathroom and a walk-in wardrobe too.

 In addition to the pooch bed, Ovolo’s dog friendly V.I.Pooch package also includes use of two dog bowls, bottled water and a ‘doggy bag’ inclusive of complimentary Billy and Margot dog food, which fortunately, is the same brand we use at home and an added bonus for us – Kenji’s nose was right into it as soon as I opened the bag.

 What I loved about the room was that it was actually positioned at the end of the hotel hallway.
 What this means is there was no-one regularly walking past the front door and if your dog has sensitive ears like mine, he wasn’t barking down the house from anyone being too close to our room.